safe-scan-ai/cancer-ai/README.md

 You can find comprehensive details about competition scheduling, dataset release, model submission, evaluation, configuration, and development tools here: [COMPETITION README](DOCS/COMPETITIONS.md)

-**Incentives**: The winner of each competition receives the entire reward pool for that specific competition.
+**Incentives**: Rewards are distributed among the top 10 performing miners in each competition according to the following distribution:
+- 1st place: 40%
+- 2nd place: 20%
+- 3rd place: 12%
+- 4th place: 8%
+- 5th place: 6%
+- 6th place: 5%
+- 7th place: 4%
+- 8th place: 3%
+- 9th place: 1%
+- 10th place: 1%

 The reward pool is determined by the total emission allocated for miners, divided by the number of competitions being held.
+Miners beyond the top 10 receive minimal participation rewards.

 **📈 SELF-SUSTAINING ECONOMY**